 You can use the Server Files and Folders section to create folders and folder shortcuts, download and upload files, and create a new SAS program.
 From the folders tree, you can expand and collapse folders, copy and move items, and open items in folders by double-clicking them or dragging them to the work area.
-In addition, you can open files from your folders and folder shortcuts by clicking and the SAS Studio toolbar.
-You can also view items in a folder as text.
+In addition, you can open files from your folders and folder shortcuts by clicking on the SAS Studio toolbar.
+You can also view items in a folder as text by right-clicking them and selecting View File asText.
+If the file you are viewing is larger than 3 MB, SAS Studio truncates the portion of the file that exceeds that limit.